codingMustache/codingMustache/README.md

 ## Joke of the Day

-The great thing about stationery shops is they're always in the same place...
+Why don't sharks eat clowns?
+Because they taste funny.

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. Instruction
+ 1. Zilog Z80
- 2. Data
+ 2. Yamaha YM2612
- 3. Address
+ 3. Motorola 68000
- 4. Control
+ 4. Intel 8088

 <details>
   <summary>Answer</summary>
-  Instruction
+  Motorola 68000
 </details>